-Whisk in 1/2 tsp (or more) of Red Chile Pepper Flakes.
+Whisk in ½ teaspoon (or more) of crushed red pepper chile flakes.
 The ones you put on pizza?
-Yeah those.
-Now if you’re REALLY into the heat – you can add up to a teaspoon, but I stick to just a half.
+Yeah, those.
+Now if you're REALLY into the heat - you can add up to a teaspoon, but I stick to just a half.
 Besides, I put in some additional spices next to beef it up a notch.

-Huy Fong Vietnamese Chile Garlic Sauce – love this stuff.
-I add a teaspoon of this too, just for that added garlic and spice.
+I add a teaspoon of Asian chile-garlic sauce too, you know the one with the red rooster on it?
+Just for that added garlic and spice.
 This step is completely optional, but man does it add a good flavor.

 Now whisk in the ketchup and powdered ginger and bring to a simmer.

 In a small bowl (I use a coffee cup) whisk together 1 Tablespoon of Corn Starch and 1 Tablespoon of hot water.
 When it's nice and smooth, pour that in your sauce and give it a stir - it will start to thicken immediately.